bibanon/tubeup/README.md

                                 item.

 Options:
   -h --help                 Show this screen.
   --proxy <prox>            Use a proxy while uploading.
   --username <user>         Provide a username, for sites like Nico Nico Douga.
   --password <pass>         Provide a password, for sites like Nico Nico Douga.
+  --use-download-archive    Record the video url to the download archive.
+                            This will download only videos not listed in the archive file.
+Record the IDs of all downloaded videos in it.
   -q --quiet                Just print errors.
   -d --debug                Print all logs to stdout.
 ```

 ## Metadata